vyakimchik/issue-template/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Before Submitting an Incident, be sure to**
+**Before Submitting, be sure to**
-- [ ] Updated to the latest stable version.
+- [ ] Update to the latest stable version.
 - [ ] Read and follow the guides described in the [documentation](https://docs.regulaforensics.com?utm_source=github).
-- [ ] Tried to reproduce in our demo project, and it reproduces.
+- [ ] Try to reproduce in our demo project.
-- [ ] Searched for your issue in the existing GitHub issues.
+- [ ] Search for your issue in the existing GitHub issues.

 **Bug Description**
 <!--A clear and concise description of what the bug is.-->